AWake01/rock-paper-scissors/README.md

 # rock-paper-sissors
-Console-based rock paoer sissors game.
+Console-based rock paper sissors game.

 As per OP task, no loops are used.